ait-testbed/attackmate/docs/source/playbook/commands/index.rst

 .. confval:: exit_on_error

-   If ``True``, attackmate will exit with an error if the command returns a non-zero exit code.
+   Attackmate will exit with an error if the command returns a non-zero exit code.

    :type: bool
    :default: ``True``